Brooker Highway: History

 The first stage of the Brooker Avenue was constructed as a dual carriageway four-lane road in 1954 between Risdon Road, New Town, and Elwick Road, Glenorchy.
 The north-bound and south-bound roads were divided by a wide median strip with trees planted at intervals.
 At various points the median strip was dissected by a short roadway to enable traffic to U-turn to the opposite direction.

 In 1957 work began on extending the road into Hobart city.
 This work dissected part of the former racecourse grounds at Cornelian Bay, and the obliteration of Batman Place which was the location of huts built for affordable housing.
 The road was built on an embankment which crossed the Main Line Railway and Bellevue Parade via a concrete bridge.
 The road skirted around the edge of the Queens Domain to an area known as Cleary's Gates.
-At the intersection with the Domain Highway, a grade-separated intersection was completed which is commonly known as the 'clover-leaf'.
+At the intersection with the Domain Highway, a grade-separated intersection was completed which is commonly, but incorrectly, known as the 'clover-leaf', this junction is actually a trumpet interchange.
 Between here and the city the new road consumed much of Park Street.

 At Liverpool St a new roundabout, named Railway Roundabout (as it was adjacent to Hobart railway station), was completed in 1960.
 In 1965, the Hobart Area Transportation Study was released and entailed large development plans for the Brooker Highway, that included extension as far as Granton.
 By 1966 the road was extended from Elwick Road to the Main Road at Berriedale.
 This entailed some shoreline reclamation works at Montrose Bay.

 In 1977 the highway was further extended, taking the road from a new interchange at Berriedale Road to the Claremont Link Road.
 This section was initially a single-lane road each-way but with a third climbing lane in the north direction.
 In 1981 the final section between Claremont Link Road and Midland Highway at Granton was commenced.
 This was opened in 1983 as a single-lane road each-way, and with a long climbing lane in the south direction, commencing from Black Snake Lane and merging in near Hilton Road, in Austins Ferry.
 In 1992 the four-lane dual carriageway highway that stands today was completed through to Granton and the Bridgewater bridge.

 The Brooker Highway was built as a replacement to the original Midland Highway route between Hobart city and Granton, which passed along Elizabeth Street, New Town Road and Main Road, through the built up areas of New Town, Moonah, Glenorchy, Rosetta, Montrose, Claremont and Berriedale.

 This was the first major highway construction in the Hobart City region, and was named Brooker Highway, after the Minister for Transport at the time of the conception of the project, Edward Brooker.
 Although the road's formal name is Brooker Avenue, it is more commonly referred to as Brooker Highway whilst the section between Berriedale and Granton is often referred to as the Northern Outlet.